 Things to do in Marrakesh

 The best thing to do in Marrakesh is to wander through the maze of souks, where you’ll find everything from leather bags to antiques to ceramics to spices to cosmetics.
 Look out for the black magic market, where you’ll find a variety of dried creatures and other spooky offerings.
+You can pick up some great Moroccan souvenirs here.

 One of the top things to do in Marrakesh includes the Museum of Arts where for just 30dh you can see the lovely traditional Moroccan costumes and artefacts.